Metal Recovery from Wastewater: High-Value Metals, Processes, and Real-World Economics

 • Common in advanced packaging, photonics, specialty medical, and precision plating

-• Even trace amounts drive compliance issues
+• Trace concentrations alone can drive compliance issues

 • Recovered silver carries substantial resale value